aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-file-storage-and-retrieval/reading-all-messages-from-zimbra-tgz-storage-with-csharp/_index.md

 1. Visual Studio: If you don't have it already, download and install Visual Studio, a popular integrated development environment (IDE) for C#.

-2. Aspose.Email for .NET: You can obtain Aspose.Email for .NET from the official website or via NuGet Package Manager in Visual Studio.
+2. Aspose.Email for .NET: You can obtain Aspose.Email for .NET from the website or via NuGet Package Manager in Visual Studio.

 3. Zimbra TGZ Sample Data: Ensure you have a sample TGZ file to work with.
 You can use the provided "ZimbraSample.tgz" file for this tutorial.